AdobeDocs/commerce-admin.en/help/b2b/account-company-approve.md

 1. When prompted to confirm, click **Change status**.

-   The company administrator receives notification that the company is now active.
+   The company administrator receives email notification that the company is now active.

 1. If applicable, set **Sales Representative** to a specific Admin user account.